simpleairquality/SimpleAQ-Device/README.md

 ```
 ## SSH Into your SimpleAQ Device For Testing

+**TODO:  Probably remove this as it no longer works since we've moved to systemd-networkd.
+Otherwise, fix it.**

 Our build process automatically creates Raspbian images appropriate for both a production environment and for development.
 In order to SSH into your SimpleAQ device, you will need to select a development image labeled INSECURE-DEBUG.
 These devices use the default username `pi` and the default password `simpleaq` and would be compromised immediately if placed on the public internet.